poolup-devs/poolup_backend/README.md

 - Approved: This status reflects the state where a driver has approved an already existing user's request
 - Denied: This status reflects the state where a driver has denied an already existing user's request
 - Cancelled: This status reflects the state where a rider has cancelled his initial request
-- Archived: This status reflects an archived state, used for data analytics later on, instead of deleting them completely.

 ### Sender Requests